FYI: Note that the above form submits back to this same page.

 In terms of the value, like I said, this is just like the

-Radio Button Which Maintains Its State returned:
+Checkbox Which Maintains It's State returned:

-Radio Buttons are probably one of the two most confusing
+Checkboxes are probably one of the two most confusing

 HTML form elements.
 Dealing with them via ASP isn't hard,